 This exciting healthcare fieldwork experience in Costa Rica and Nicaragua is organized by faculty in conjunction with the Partnership for Responsible Adventures in eXperiential Intercultural Service/Study (PRAXIS).
-PRAXIS staff have more than a decade of experience in leading health-related service-learning trips in Central America.
-CONHP faculty are well-equipped to be catalysts for student growth in clinical skills, and in understanding the cultural, economic, political, and religious context in which health services are provided.
+PRAXIS staff and Valpo faculty have more than a decade of experience in leading health-related service-learning trips in Central America.
+CONHP faculty are well-equipped to be catalysts for student growth in public health and clinical skills, and in understanding the cultural, economic, political, and religious context in which health services are provided.

 Central America offers some of the world's most beautiful scenery, including dazzling beaches, magnificent waterfalls, and rugged jungle terrain.